Secure your business from login to chargeback

 If you are an End User located in the EEA, UK or Switzerland, you have the right to complain to a data protection authority about our collection and use of your personal information.
 For more information, please contact your local data protection authority.
 Contact details for data protection authorities in the EEA and UK are available here link to EEA authoritiesand Switzerland are link to Switzerland authoritieshere.

-When we handle personal information (as defined under the California Consumer Privacy Act, or CCPA) in providing the Sift Services to our Customers, we do so as a provider of services to and/or on behalf of our Customers (who are “businesses” under the CCPA), to assist them in protecting against security threats or detecting illegal, criminal, malicious, or fraudulent activity.
-When requested, we reasonably assist our Customers in responding to consumer requests under the CCPA.
-Please direct any requests regarding your CCPA rights to the businesses you believe may have collected (or transferred to Sift) your information, so that those businesses can properly instruct us whether and how to assist them in responding.
-Where we are the party acting as the “business” (for instance, if we have marketed to you) we are the correct party to address these requests.
-To learn more about how to make a consumer request, please contact us at email@example.com, or view the privacy rights section in our Website Privacy Notice.
+When we handle personal information (as defined under the California Consumer Privacy Act (“CCPA”), or personal data as defined under the Colorado Privacy Act (“ColoPA”) and the Virginia Consumer Data Protection Act (“VCDPA”) in providing the Sift Services to our Customers, we do so as a service provider under the CCPA and a processor under the ColoPA and VCDPA to and/or on behalf of our Customers (who are “businesses” under the CCPA and “controllers” under the ColoPA and VCDPA), to assist them in protecting against security threats or detecting illegal, criminal, malicious or fraudulent activity.
+When requested, we reasonably assist our Customers in responding to consumer requests under these U.S. state privacy laws.
+Please direct any requests regarding your U.S. state privacy law rights to the businesses you believe may have collected (or transferred to Sift) your information, so that those businesses can properly instruct us whether and how to assist them in responding.

 You may at any time ask us to stop sending marketing communications to you, including by clicking "Unsubscribe" in any e-mail communications we send you.
 If you have any questions in relation to the "Unsubscribe" process, please feel free to get in touch via the contact details set out below.
 If you choose to no longer receive marketing information, we may still communicate with you regarding such things as your security updates, product functionality, responses to service requests, or other transactional, non-marketing/administrative related purposes.